 “My ambition is to start my own business and make a mobile phone app.
 I went to St Mungo’s Recovery College and they gave me a mentor who has been helping me with my business plan.
 It’s been brilliant, and I feel like I’m achieving my goals one by one.”

-Are you worried about people who are homeless this winter?
-Whether you’re looking to donate your time or make a financial gift, there are a number of ways you can help us end homelessness this winter and all year round.
+Are you worried about vulnerable people during the coronavirus?
+Whether you’re looking to donate your time or make a financial gift, there are a number of ways you can help us during this difficult time.
 Find out more here.